Final Draft 12 Review – Should I Upgrade?

 In my personal opinion, the Outline Elements are the biggest dicision maker for me.
 There is another screenwriting program that has been doing this since a long time already – not naming any names here – so it’s nothing completely new.
 But that doesn’t make it less useful and I’m glad they added this in.

 There is also a long list of little improvements that will have to prove if they really make a difference in every day usage.

 I will work with version 12 of Final Draft for a while and then I’ll let you know what I think about it after some time, having found out more of the little things.
-So definitely watch out for more articles and videos on this.
+So definitely watch out for more videos on this.